What you should know about Home Office in Austria!

-These are the main questions to be dealt with in order to check if there is also a PE risk under applicable DTTs:
+These are the main questions, when you are doing home office in Austria to be dealt with in order to check if there is also a PE risk under applicable DTTs:

 |Does the activity in Austria require an office and is, therefore, the home office ultimately necessary for the performance of the activities in Austria?||No||Yes|